bahim22/engage_flower/api/prac/ex_app.md

    ```

 4. Render the data: Once the data is fetched successfully, you can render it in your React component.
 You can use JavaScript's array mapping function to iterate over the data and generate the necessary elements.

-   Here's an example of rendering the data as a list:
+   1. ex. of rendering the data as a list:

    ```jsx
    function MyComponent() {